UCSC-REAL/DS2/README.md

 cd model_finetune/ && bash run_pipeline_all.sh
 ```

-You can present the final result by running
+One can present the final result by running
 ```
 python model_finetune/read_results.py
 ```